blindpirate/gradle-legacy-osgi-plugin/README.md

-## A replacement for Gradle 5 osgi plugin
+## A replacement for deprecated Gradle 5 osgi plugin

-Since Gradle 6, `osgi` plugin was removed from Gradle core plugins, but some builds still depend on this plugin.
+`osgi` plugin has been removed from Gradle core plugins since Gradle 6, yet some builds still depend on it.

 This repo extracts the legacy `osgi` plugin (and unit test) from Gradle 5.6.4 source code.

+If you're still using the deprecated `osgi` Gradle plugin in Gradle 6, you can use this plugin (`com.github.blindpirate.osgi`) as an option.

 ## How to use

 Just replace the original `apply plugin: 'osgi'` with `apply plugin: 'com.github.blindpirate.osgi'`.

 See [it on Gradle plugin portal](https://plugins.gradle.org/plugin/com.github.blindpirate.osgi).